arnadame/astro-test/src/pages/posts/post-2.md

   alt: 'The Astro logo on a dark background with a purple gradient arc.'
 tags: ["astro", "blogging", "learning in public", "successes"]
 icon: "🚀"
+summary: [
+  "The second week of my Astro journey was even more exciting than the first! 🚀", "I challenged myself to build a small component completely from memory — and it worked.
+The simplicity of Astro makes it feel natural to reuse and organize pieces of UI.
+I'm starting to understand how powerful layouts and components can be, especially when paired with Markdown content like this."
+]
 ---

-The second week of my Astro journey was even more exciting than the first! 🚀

-I challenged myself to build a small component completely from memory — and it worked.
-The simplicity of Astro makes it feel natural to reuse and organize pieces of UI.
-I'm starting to understand how powerful layouts and components can be, especially when paired with Markdown content like this.